Last updated

 Learn how UpGuard streamlines cyber risk assessments >

-• What is the likelihood of exploitation?
+• What is the purpose and scope of the assessment?

 For an overview of the top features of an ideal risk assessment solution, read this post comparing the top third-party risk assessment software options.